GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/ASLR.md

-Differently from the other protections, ASLR is an OS level protection
+Differently from the other protections, ASLR is a kernel level protection.
+It's enabled per system as opposed to [[PIE]] which is enabled per binary.n